In Real Estate, If It Is Broken, The Seller Must Fix It

 If the seller does not repair the significant problem, then the buyer will cancel the contract and go find a fair market purchase.
 In other words, the significant problem identified during the home inspection proved the buyer was over-paying for the home in its current condition.

 NOT EVERYBODY SUCCEEDS

-Sell your home in 4 to 14 days, we'll show you how!
+Sell your home fast and for top dollar, we'll show you how!

 A Known Defect Requires Disclosure